lmacakova/applied_statistics_r/README.md

 ## Problem 2: Normal Distribution

 Task:
-1. Evaluate whether numpy.random.standard_normal() generates values from a true normal distribution by generating a sample of 100,000 values.
+1. Evaluate whether numpy.random.standard_normal() generates values from a true normal distribution[^2] by generating a sample of 100,000 values.
 2. Then use scipy.stats.shapiro() to test whether the sample comes from a normal distribution.
 Explain the test results and output clearly.
 3. Create a histogram of sample and overlay the probability density function (PDF) of the standard normal distribution on the histogram.
 Clearly explain your reasoning and code.